-Emergency: Karen (254) 715 2815 or Lori (469) 855-3647 are your designated contacts for surgery-related questions during your pet’s 7-10 day recovery.
+Emergency: Please text Karen (254) 715 2815 or Lori (469) 855-3647 are your designated contacts for surgery-related questions during your pet’s 7-10 day recovery.
 Texting with photos is encouraged.
 You may also want to contact a local emergency veterinarian.

 Activity: Take care not to put pressure on the incision as you lift your dog into and out of the car.
 Jumping could tear internal sutures.
 Let us know if you need help loading your pet.
 Keep your pet from romping, running, and jumping for 7 days while incision tissues mend.
 Dogs should be leash-walked only, and cats kept indoors (with the exception of unsocialized, outdoor cats which should be released the morning after surgery).

 Environment: Your pet had major surgery.
 Keep your pet quiet in an indoor area (bathroom/laundry) while anesthesia wears off over the next 12-18 hours.
 Pets must be kept calm, warm and clean (but no baths).
 Care during the next 7 days is the key to a smooth recovery.

 Incision: The veterinarian recommends a protective head cone to be worn for 7 days to prevent your dog from licking and chewing the incision site.
 A small green ½” line tattoo near the incision signifies that your pet has been spayed/neutered.
 Check tattoo and the surgery incision carefully each day.
 Text us at the number above if you see swelling, redness or drainage.
 Remember that the incision should not get wet (from baths, pools or ponds) for one week after surgery.